-New in HDF5 1.8, external links are "soft links plus", which allow you to specify the name of the file as well as the path to the desired object.
+External links are "soft links plus", which allow you to specify the name of the file as well as the path to the desired object.
 You can refer to objects in any file you wish.
 Use similar syntax as for soft links:

-'''

-myfile = h5py.File('foo.hdf5','w')

-myfile['ext link'] = h5py.ExternalLink("otherfile.hdf5", "/path/to/resource")
+myfile = h5py.File('foo.hdf5','w') myfile['ext link'] = h5py.ExternalLink("otherfile.hdf5", "/path/to/resource")

-'''